Grace Slick: Chick-Fil-A Used Her Voice, Proceeds To Support LGBTQ Rights Group

 Grace Slick and Chick-fil-A are an unlikely pairing, to say the least

-Grace Wing Slick’s soaring contralto voice sent the Sixties into the musical stratosphere with songs such as “White Rabbit,” “Volunteers” and “Somebody to Love.”
+Grace Wing Slick’s soaring contralto voice sent the Sixties into the musical stratosphere with songs such as “White Rabbit,” “Volunteers,” and “Somebody to Love.”
 After Jefferson Airplane disbanded, Slick fronted Jefferson Starship until 1978.
 In 1987, she lent her voice to the Starship song that was ultimately used in a Chick-fil-A ad.
 An outspoken advocate of LSD who famously attempted to dose President Richard Nixon at a White House tea party, Grace evinces an in-your-face, up-against-the-wall attitude regarding personal freedom and “doing your own thing.”

 By 2012, Chick-fil-A had donated at least $5 million to anti-gay groups, including the Marriage and Family Foundation and Family Research Council, according to The Advocate.
 Dan Cathy, whose father and grandfather founded Chick-fil-A the same year Jefferson Airplane’s “White Rabbit” hit radio airwaves, said his intention was to run the company on “biblical principles.”